-During 2019, the activities of the Relevant Licensees within the E.ON UK plc Group were supported by E.ON UK Energy Markets Limited ("EEM").
+During 2020, the activities of the Legacy E.ON Relevant Licensees were supported by E.ON UK Energy Markets Limited ("EEM").
 EEM is used to centralise the purchase and sale of commodities and is not a Relevant Licensee and is not included in Table 1.
+The Legacy Npower relevant Licensees were supported by an external company.

-EEM's activities include purchasing generation from the Relevant Licensees and providing electricity and gas for supply activities by the Relevant Licensees.
+EEM's activities include providing electricity and gas for supply activities by the Relevant Licensees.
 These arrangements are covered by legal contracts which ensure that all commodity transactions are on a non-profit basis and as such the costs and income for the Relevant Licensees are fully market reflective.
-These arrangements for EEM are described in the explanation of the transfer pricing methodology used by the Relevant Licensees on pages 20 to 22 of this Consolidated Segmental Report.
+These arrangements for EEM are described in the explanation of the transfer pricing methodology used by the Relevant Licensees on pages 17 to 19 of this Consolidated Segmental Report.

-The Relevant Licensees' generation activities do not engage in the trading of electricity or gas, other than in transfer pricing arrangements with EEM to sell electricity and procure gas based on market prices.
 EEM has not entered into any trading activities during the year apart from to meet the supply and demand from/to the Relevant Licensees and as such there is no entry in Table 1 for trading activities through EEM.

 Electricity and gas supply activities forming Supply do not actively engage in the trading of electricity or gas, other than in contracting for the necessary volume of electricity and gas for supply to our customers.
 Nearly all the procurement is from EEM using transfer pricing arrangements.
-These arrangements mean that the cost of energy purchased from EEM by Supply is based on wholesale market prices.
+These arrangements mean that the cost of energy purchased from EEM by the Relevant Licensees is based on wholesale market prices.
 Any profit or loss from trading by any other companies in the E.ON organisation does not affect costs for Supply and therefore if there was an entry for trading in the Supply segment of Table 1, it would be zero.